logins/logins.github.io/graphics/_posts/2020-04-12-DX12PipelineStateObject.md

     [Stream output stage](https://docs.microsoft.com/en-us/windows/win32/direct3d11/d3d10-graphics-programming-guide-output-stream-stage) is located between geometry and rasterization stages.
 It allows picking data as output from vertex or geometry shader, and making it available (recirculating it) for a subsequent render pass directly as input in the next vertex shader call.
     This comes useful, for example, when we perform some geometry operation in vertex or geometry shader and the result to be also used for the next frame, as it happens with rendering of particles.
 This process will be much faster than store that data in a standalone buffer and reuploading it to GPU for the subsequent pass.

 -   **Root signature** describes the set of resources (e.g. textures) available in each programmable stage.
-Since this topic is quite broad, a better description will be done in a future article.
+Since this topic is quite broad, a better description is done in my [full standalone article about the root signature]({% post_url 2020-06-26-DX12RootSignatureObject %}).

 ## How To Create the PSO in code